 These projects taught me the value of participation alone in bringing many of the benefits of such work.
 In between these projects I also acted for TW in two rather bonkers and equally thought-provoking Christmas children’s shows.

 During this time I was also working with a ground-breaking education project – the City of Edinburgh HIV, AIDS and Sexual Health Education Team delivering workshops in secondary schools on the highly sensitive issues of sexual health decision-making and knowledge-development around sexual health issues.
 This programme (now terminated) was, and still is, unique amongst education projects that foreground the empowerment of young people to deal with the minefield of their developing adulthood.

-During the four-year period of my Feldenkrais training in Berlin, I was exposed to and became involved with a very different culture of arts creation, reception and understanding – at that time more open, accepting and valuing of breadth of inspiration.
+During the four-year period of my Feldenkrais training in Berlin, I was exposed to and became involved with a very different culture of arts creation, reception and understanding.
+It taught me the about the breath of inspiration.

 Between 2003 and 2005, I completed an MFA in Theatre Directing at Birkbeck University of London, graduating 1st class.
 My current working practice now centres around originating arts-based learning projects that will live on in the hearts, minds and bodies of the people I work with.

 Much of my work has crossed disciplinary borders, mixing my interest in music, projection, experimental sound and space design, puppetry, spoken word, community theatre, social action and the development of personal resilience.